Full “DU” Loan Approvals …Never Lose a Buyer Again

 1) Buyer’s Lack of Disclosure

 “We can fix what we don’t know”!
-Buyers need to disclose to their lender anything & everything even remotely affecting the financing of the home including lawsuits, old student loans etc.
+Buyers need to disclose to their lender anything and everything that even remotely affects the financing of the home, including lawsuits, old student loans, etc.

 Past government debt (i.e. tax liens, unpaid student loans, pending litigation, or criminal fines) often go undisclosed and usually shows up at the very last POSSIBLE moment via Cavirs.